gargsaar/singlepage_website_ni/_posts/2018-08-18-the-summary-of-my-autobiography.markdown

 title:  "The Summary Of My Autobiography"
 date:   2019-08-18
 ---
-I'll be a proud man the day I'll publish autobiography.
+I'll be a proud man the day I'll publish my autobiography.
 It will be the most satisfying accomplishment.
 A dream which seems far from reality, but will be a reality one day.

 Today, let me wear my creative hat and write the summary of to be written autobiography.
 I'll title it 'Life of a Creative Engineer'.